 1 – Easy Connector female/DC power adapter jack (to attach to the power supply)

-1 – Waterproof 4-pin connector female end, ~7” long (comes with the cable)
+1 – Waterproof 4-pin connector female end, with ~7” long cable

 * available from Mouser Electronics